Ravincroft's Retribution - 1. Leaving Home

 Leaving Home

 Ren stood with his back to his friend’s packed Ute and waited for his father to stop ranting.
 The hot, humid day didn't help anyone's mood.
-At the end of the long path leading to the farmhouse, his younger brother, Theo, crossed hands behind him leaned against the front door.
+At the end of the long path leading to the farmhouse, his younger brother, Theo, leaned against the front door.

-Ren remembered seeing his father’s fingers trembling as he pressed the enter button to transfer his share of the estate from his mother’s Will, feeling a pang of regret.
+Ren remembered seeing his father’s fingers tremble as he pressed the enter button to transfer his share of the estate from his mother’s Will and felt a pang of regret.

-‘Bullshit, Dad, don’t ever talk to me about what Mum wanted.
+‘Rubbish, Dad, don’t ever talk to me about what Mum wanted.
 She wouldn’t have become so sick if you had treated her better.
-On her death bed she said to follow my own path regardless of what you wanted and that is what I intend to do.
-Theo wants to takeover so, give it to him.
+On her deathbed, she said to follow my own path regardless of what you might think should happen, and that is what I intend to do.
+Theo wants to take over so, give it to him.
 I never wanted to be a farmer.’

 ‘Theo!’ his dad yelled.
 ‘All he can do is the accounts.
 The animals respond to you!